D4wnstar/aetherwisp/Particle physics/Particles/Quarks/Color.md

 $$\pi^{0}\to \gamma+\gamma$$
 This process is deceptively difficult and the [[Feynman diagram]] for it involves some rather confusing physics.
 Suffice to say that the two quarks that make up $\pi^{0}$ distribute themselves in a time loop of 2 up quarks and a down quark, which will interact electromagnetically to emit two photons.

 If color truly exists, then this decay must have *some* relation to it, considering that quarks are involved.
 This is a decay, so the "cross section" is its [[Breit-Wigner distribution|decay width]].
-We know that like the cross section it is proportional to the [[matrix element]] of the [[state transition]]:
+We know that like the cross section it is proportional to the [[matrix element]] of the [[State transition]]:
 $$\Gamma \propto \lvert \braket{ \psi_{f} | \mathcal{M}_{fi} | \psi_{i} }  \rvert ^{2}$$
 This is measured to be
 $$\Gamma(\pi^{0}\to2\gamma)=f_{\pi} \frac{N_{C}}{\sqrt{ 2 }}\left( \frac{4}{9}e^{2}- \frac{1}{9}e^{2} \right)$$